nedeco/fama/documentation/homesystem/HOMEASSISTANT.md

 This site contains detailed guides, tutorials, and information about installation, configuration, and integrations.

-## Setting Up Fama as a Home Assistant Addon
+## Setting Up Open Smart City Home as a Home Assistant Addon

 Click on the button below:

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https://github.com/nedeco/fama-hass-addons)

-## Setting Up Fama with Docker
+## Setting Up Open Smart City Home with Docker

-Fama can be deployed using Docker, either with a simple `docker run` command or using `docker-compose` for more complex setups.
+Open Smart City Home can be deployed using Docker, either with a simple `docker run` command or using `docker-compose` for more complex setups.

 ### Prerequisites
-Before running Fama, ensure you have the following installed:
+Before running Open Smart City Home, ensure you have the following installed:
 - Docker ([Installation Guide](https://docs.docker.com/get-docker/))
 - Docker Compose (if using `docker-compose.yml` setup)
 - A home automation system (Home Assistant, OpenHAB, or ioBroker)

-## Running Fama with `docker run`
+## Running Open Smart City Home with `docker run`
-You can start Fama with a single `docker run` command, passing the required environment variables:
+You can start Open Smart City Home with a single `docker run` command, passing the required environment variables:

 ```sh
 docker run -d --name fama \